atar-axis/xpadneo/README.md

 This is a driver for the Xbox One S Wireless Gamepad which I created for a student research project at fortiss GmbH.

-At the moment of development there was no driver available (and there still is none at January 2018) which supports force feedback (Rumble) one the wireless version (over Bluetooth).
-If this driver is in a more presentable condition I will try to submit it to the linux kernel.
+At the moment of development there was no driver available which supports force feedback (Rumble) - at least not for the wireless version (Bluetooth).
+There still is none at January 2018), but until this driver is in a bit more presentable condition I won't submit it to the linux kernel.

-The buildsystem also fixes a bug I found in L2CAP (which forced us to disable ertm before) and adds the new driver to the hid-core (this automatically loads the new driver when the controller is attached).
-Alternatively, it offers a way to load the driver via UDev whenever you are not able to recompile hid-core (e.g. if it is not a module - on Raspbian).
+The buildsystem consists not only of the driver itself, it also fixes a bug I found in L2CAP (which initially forced us to disable ertm completely), futhermore it adds the new driver to the hid-core (this way it automatically loads the new driver whenever the controller is registered).
+As an alternative, it offers a Udev-rule to load the driver, this is a workaround which is useful whenever you are not able to recompile hid-core (e.g. if it is not a module - e.g. on Raspbian - and you don't want to recompile the whole kernel).

 ## Build

-You have to build yourself if there is not suitable version available in out/.
+You have to build the driver yourself if there is no suitable version available in out/.
-To do so we offer a Taskfile (you will need go-task https://github.com/go-task/task).
+To make life a bit easier, we offer you a Taskfile at the moment (you will need go-task https://github.com/go-task/task to execute that).

 - build driver(s) for your local system
   ```